luimi/logcat-monitor/README.md

 ### Server

-Open server url and check you app logcat in realtime
+Open server url and check your app logcat in realtime

 **Doc**